 CSUB Albert Holloway Memorial

 Application Deadlines: March 22, Annually

-This scholarship was established in memory of Albert Holloway whom served for many years on the Academic Support, Intercollegiate Athletics, Nominating, and Student Support Committees of the Foundation.
-He was a great supporter of academics, extra curricular, student service programs, and the athletic program.
+This scholarship was established in memory of Albert Holloway who served for many years on the Academic Support, Intercollegiate Athletics, Nominating, and Student Support Committees of the Foundation.
+He was a great supporter of academics, extracurricular, student service programs, and the athletic program.